NREL/REopt.jl/docs/src/reopt/examples.md

 # Examples
-To use REopt you will need to have a solver installed, but this just requires adding one of the compatible open-source solver Julia packages to your Julia environment, along with the JuMP.jl optimization modeling package.
+To use REopt you will need to have a solver installed.
+This just requires adding one of the compatible open-source solver Julia packages to your Julia environment, along with the JuMP.jl optimization modeling package.
 If you want to use a commercial solver which requires a licenese, installation of that solver is required external to the Julia environment.

-REopt.jl has been tested with HiGHS (preferred), Xpress (commercial), Cbc, SCIP and CPLEX (commercial) solvers, but it should work with other Linear Progam solvers (for PV and Storage scenarios) or Mixed Integer Linear Program solvers (for scenarios with outages and/or Generators).
+REopt.jl has been tested with HiGHS (preferred open-source), Xpress (commercial), Cbc, SCIP, and CPLEX (commercial) solvers, but it should work with other Linear Progam solvers (for PV and Storage scenarios) or Mixed Integer Linear Program solvers (for scenarios with outages and/or Generators).

 ## Basic
 A REopt optimization can be run with three lines: